Skip to main content

 How accessible this website is

-We know some parts of the Register to Vote service are not fully accessible.
+We know some parts of the Register to vote service are not fully accessible.
 The following may present an issue that affects your use of the website:

-• Users are not warned of the duration in which inactivity could cause data loss and data is not preserved.
+• users are not warned of the duration in which inactivity could cause data loss and data is not preserved.
 This timeout window is also shorter than the recommended period for AAA success.
 As such, the service does not currently satisfy WCAG Success Criterion 2.2.6: Timeouts

-• Link text throughout the service does not contrast sufficiently with its background to meet WCAG Success Criterion 1.4.6: Contrast (Enhanced).
+• link text throughout the service does not contrast sufficiently with its background to meet WCAG Success Criterion 1.4.6: Contrast (Enhanced).
 This issue has been raised with the GOV.UK Design System team

 We will continue to explore ways that we can rectify these issues.